Multicultural Grants Program

-The Multicultural Grant Program 2019-20 features four streams of funding to support our multicultural communities:
+The Multicultural Grant Program features the following streams of funding to support our multicultural communities:

 - Celebrate Together – Grants to assist multicultural organisations to host festivals and events to celebrate cultural diversity